Hari Mohan Bangur

-Hari Mohan Bangur (born 1952/53) is an Indian businessman, who is currently the Managing Director of Shree Cement.
+Hari Mohan Bangur (born 1952/53) is an Indian businessman, who is the managing director of Shree Cement.

 Early life

 He is the son of Benu Gopal Bangur, and great grandson of Mugnee Ram Bangur.

-He studied chemical engineering at IIT, Bombay.
+He studied chemical engineering at IIT Bombay.

 Career

 Bangur has been a director of Shree Cement since 1992, and is its CEO.

 In 2002 Shree Cement was in deep trouble, and he nearly agreed a 50/50 merger with the French cement company Vicat.
 With his father's approval, he declined the merger and turned things around, increasing capacity ten-fold over a decade, and with the share price rising from Rs 45 ten years ago to Rs 4,500.

 As of 2016, the Bangur family owns 65% of Shree Cement.

 Personal life

 He has a son, Prashant, who is the joint managing director.